Skills assessments: what they are and how to revamp them

 #4.
 Expecting managers to become “skills gatekeepers”

 Even the most diligent managers won’t know about the full capability their employees possess.
 Beyond their day-to-day responsibilities, employees have skills and knowledge that leaders may not know how to account for—often skills that either don’t connect directly to their job title or, through human bias, are not assumed to have.
-Instead of putting the onus on managers to identify and tap into every capability an employee has, skills-based organizations are harnessing workforce agility platforms to gain full visibility into their company’s skills.
-These systems include workforce intelligence tools, which showcase the skills employees have so managers across the organization can harness them to complete high-priority projects on accelerated timelines.
+Instead of putting the onus on managers to identify and tap into every capability an employee has, skills-based organizations are harnessing agile workforce operating systems to gain full visibility into their company’s skills.
+These systems include skills intelligence platforms, which showcase the skills employees have so managers across the organization can harness them to complete high-priority projects on accelerated timelines.

-How to upgrade skills assessments with a workforce agility platform
+How to upgrade skills assessments with an agile workforce OS

 Businesses can no longer rely on one test to capture the skills their employees have—and they can’t expect managers to keep track of it all either.
-Instead, companies looking to harness all of the capabilities within their workforce are turning to workforce agility platforms to comprehensively assess skills.
+Instead, companies looking to harness all of the capabilities within their workforce are turning to agile workforce operating systems to comprehensively assess skills.

-With these platforms, employees can upload a resume or Linkedin profile and the system will infer their skills and proficiency levels.
+With these platforms, employees can upload a resume or LinkedIn profile and the system will infer their skills and proficiency levels.
 The platform’s algorithm takes into account both years of experience and how long ago employees executed a specific skill to accurately assess capabilities.
-Workforce agility platforms also enable both employees and managers to evaluate their skills, which is information that hiring managers can use when deciding which employees to staff for a project or gig.
-These evaluations are kept out of the algorithm to minimize bias, since perceptions of proficiency levels can vary depending on who’s assessing them.
+These platforms also enable both employees and managers to evaluate their skills, which is information that hiring managers can use when deciding which employees to staff for a project or gig.
+These evaluations are kept out of the algorithm to minimize bias since perceptions of proficiency levels can vary depending on who’s assessing them.

 Related